nubank/mobile-book-club/data-structures-and-algorithms-in-swift/6-trees/README.md

 #### Parent, children

-These commonly-seen-terms are used to explain the relation between adjacent nodes.
+These commonly seen terms are used to explain the relation between adjacent nodes.
 If a node has a direct reference to other node, we call the referenced one its child.
 Analogously, the node which has a reference to another is called a parent.